-A recent review of scientific literature indicates that human development and reproduction may be harmed by endocrine disrupting chemicals (EDCs) released during unconventional oil and gas (UOG) operations that combine directional drilling and hydraulic fracturing, or “fracking,” to release natural gas from underground rock.
+A review of scientific literature indicates that human development and reproduction is harmed.
+Harmed by endocrine disrupting chemicals (EDCs).
+Because they get released during oil and gas (UOG) operations.
+Especially fracking to release natural gas from underground rock.

-Scientists at the University of Missouri and national colleagues found that these activities have the potential for environmental release of a complex mixture of EDCs and that these chemicals should be researched as combined mixtures rather than studied independently.
+University of Missouri and national colleagues found these activities release toxins.
+Especially as they call it “of a complex mixture”.
+A mixture of EDCs and that these chemicals should be researched.
+Especially as combined mixtures rather than studied independently.

 View this news release on the Web at: